miklevin/MikeLev.in/_posts/2022-04-30-adding-style-sheets-to-github-pages-jekyll-blog.md

 ---
 date: 2022-04-30
 title: Adding Style Sheets to Github Pages Jekyll Blog
-permalink: /blog/adding-style-sheets-to-github-pages-jekyll-blog/
 headline: Successfully Added Style Sheets to My Github Pages Jekyll Blog!
 description: I figured out how to add style sheets to my Github Pages Jekyll Blog using the sass css generator.
 After pasting the CSS provided in the article I was working off of underneath the @import 'jekyll-theme-hacker' line, I was able to add the prev/next arrows to my blog.
 Come read more about my journey in adding style sheets to my blog!
 keywords: Github Pages, Jekyll Blog, Style Sheets, Sass CSS Generator, CSS, @import 'jekyll-theme-hacker', Prev/Next Arrows, Article, Journey
-categories: github pages, journey
+categories: journey, github pages
+permalink: /blog/adding-style-sheets-to-github-pages-jekyll-blog/
 layout: post
 ---

 Okay, that was easy, adding the prev/next arrows to Jekyll blogs.
 But I'm not quite done.
 There's some CSS that completes the project.